 Couples Counseling Therapy

 Couples therapy is designed to help couples fix or improve their relationship—whether they be married, engaged, or simply dating, and whether they have more serious issues that need to be confronted or simple areas of the relationship they hope to work on.
-This form of psychotherapy is led by a therapist with specific clinical experience working with couples, such as a Licensed Marriage and Family Therapist, who works to resolve the given conflict and improve relationship satisfaction.
-And while a couples counselor’s approach to therapy may vary, couples counseling typically revolves around the following three main elements:
+This form of therapy is led by a therapist with specific experience working with couples, such as a Licensed Marriage and Family Therapist (LMFT) who works to resolve the given conflict and improve relationship satisfaction.
+And while a couples counselor’s approach to therapy may vary, couples counseling typically revolves around the following three elements:

-- A focus on specific issues, such as jealousy or codependency.
+- A focus on specific issues, such as jealousy, codependency, or financial distress.

 - Change-oriented interventions, which will guide the two partners to better relationship satisfaction.